 More than 20 years of commitment

-• Tremblant has deployed countless green initiatives, from waste management best practices promoting recycling and composting, reducing light pollution to save energy, watering with untreated water, carpooling, zero paper best practices, using free shuttles, off-road vehicles and electric carts, introducing solar panels and e-car charging stations, protecting the mountain’s ecosystems during development and snowmaking, implementing a green hotel program as well as steering promoters towards hosting and managing eco-friendly events.
+Tremblant has deployed countless green initiatives, from waste management best practices promoting recycling and composting, reducing light pollution to save energy, watering with untreated water, carpooling, zero paper best practices, using free shuttles, off-road vehicles and electric carts, introducing solar panels and e-car charging stations, protecting the mountain’s ecosystems during development and snowmaking, implementing a green hotel program as well as steering promoters towards hosting and managing eco-friendly events. rich-text, responsive-table

-Greenhouse Gas Emissions Reduction
+Greenhouse Gas Emissions Reduction rich-text, responsive-tableCarpooling incentives

 As part of the Climate Challenge Program, preferred parking spaces are now reserved for carpooling in Tremblant’s free parking lots (3 or more people per car).
 A total of 60 preferred parking spaces have been allocated in P1-P2-P3-P6.